k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
 Follow the Kubernetes documentation and set up the TLS connection between the apiserver and kubelets.
-Then, edit API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the kubelet client certificate and key parameters as below.
+Then, edit API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the kubelet client certificate and key parameters as below.
 --kubelet-client-certificate=<path/to/client-certificate-file>
 --kubelet-client-key=<path/to/client-key-file>